iinsys/devops/100-days-of-devops/kodecloud/day5/readme.md

+Day 5: Install and Permanently Disable SELinux (App Server 1)

->Hard work beats talent when talent doesn’t work hard.
+>Hard work beats talent when talent doesn't work hard.
 >
 >– Tim Notke

-# 🚀 DevOps Journey with KodeCloud – Day 5
-## ✅ Task: Install and Permanently Disable SELinux (App Server 1)

 The xFusionCorp Industries security team is preparing to enhance security using **SELinux**.
 As part of this initiative, the following actions must be completed on **App Server 1**: